Transient Room Tax (TRT)

 The City of Eugene’s Cultural Services is partially funded by the transient room tax, a 4.5 percent tax charged on all overnight stays in the city, including hotels, motels, campgrounds, retreat centers, RV parks, bed and breakfasts, vacation rentals, and short-term rentals.

 These tax dollars are collected under the authority of the City’s transient room tax ordinance, to be used for the promotion and development of tourism and visitor programs in Eugene.
-The amount of tax dollars available for any given period, typically more than $2,000,000 annually, varies with the lodging occupancy rate.
+The amount of tax dollars available for any given period, typically around $3 million annually, varies with the lodging occupancy rate.

 Lane County Transient Room Tax Administration